Mugabe holds lavish 91st birthday bash by Victoria Falls

 A local farmer, who runs a wildlife farm in Victoria Falls told a state-owned newspaper last month that he had donated wildlife meat, including crocodile and elephant, to be part of the menu for the party.

-Mugabe was feted with poetry, song and dance by local musicians and one of his favorite Zimbabwean gospel singers performed for him, having traveled from the United States.
+Mugabe was feted with poetry, song and dance by local musicians and one of his favourite Zimbabwean gospel singers performed for him, having travelled from the United States.

 Critics say Mugabe is a dictator who wants to rule until he dies.
 They accuse him of human rights abuses, rigging elections and running one of Africa’s most economically promising nations into the ground.